England vs Denmark Euro 2020: Kick off times, where to watch and who does the winner play?

 Come kick off, both sides will know which side they will face in the European Championship final with the first semi final taking place just 24 hours beforehand.

-The winner’s opponents in the final will be either Italy or Spain, with the sides facing each other at the Wembley Stadium in London at 8pm on Tuesday evening.
+The winner’s opponents in the final will be Italy at the Wembley Stadium in London at 8pm on Tuesday evening.
 The final will take place on Sunday July 11, with kick off scheduled for 8pm.

 A message from the Editor: